Tuesday, September 29, 2015

 Myth-Buster

 In the past, many believed in letting their vehicles warm up for several minutes before hitting the road in winter.
 However, modern auto experts dispel this myth, advising that you should warm up your vehicle for no more than 30 seconds before driving.
-Extended idling doesn't actually benefit your vehicle in any significant way, and it's a practice best left in the past.
+Extended idling does not provide any significant benefits to your vehicle and is a practice that should be avoided.

 Preparing Your Jeep's Top for Winter

-Using specialized soft top cleaners and applying a quality soft top protectant will help maintain your soft top's condition during the colder months.
-However, for our friends in the warmer regions of the Deep South and Southwest, now might be the perfect opportunity to shed that hard top and relish the cooler winter temperatures in your open-air Jeep.
+Using specialized soft top cleaners and applying a quality soft top protectant will help maintain your soft top's condition during the colder months

 Winter Maintenance Checklist for Your Jeep